Kettlebell Lunge and Rotation exercise demonstration image

 How to Perform

-4. Drive through the front heel to return to the standing start position.
+4. Drive through front heel to return to stand.

 Coaching Tips